I found my happiness.

 To heat the oven keep the cell walls broiling into adolescence

-To marriage, to divorce, to eight years of holding single fatherhood
+To marriage, to divorce, to eight years of holding single

 Until the fire burns anyone that attempts to come close